openvinotoolkit/openvino/docs/IE_DG/Int8Inference.md

 8-bit inference pipeline includes two stages (also refer to the figure below):
 1. *Offline stage*, or *model quantization*.
 During this stage, `FakeQuantize` layers are added before most layers to have quantized tensors before layers in a way that low-precision accuracy drop for 8-bit integer inference satisfies the specified threshold.
 The output of this stage is a quantized model.
 Quantized model precision is not changed, quantized tensors are in original precision range (`fp32`).
 [FakeQuantize](https://github.com/openvinotoolkit/openvino/blob/master/docs/ops/quantization/FakeQuantize_1.md) layer has `levels` attribute which defines quants count.
 Quants count defines precision which is used during inference.
 For `int8` range `levels` attribute value has to be 255 or 256.

 2. *Run-time stage*.
-This stage is an internal procedure of OpenVINO™ plugin.
+This stage is an internal procedure of the OpenVINO™ plugin.
 During this stage, the quantized model is loaded to the plugin.
 The plugin uses `Low Precision Transformation` component to updates each `FakeQuantize` layer on activations and weights to have `FakeQuantize` output tensor values in low precision range.
 ![int8_flow]

 ### Offline Stage: Model Quantization